Continuous Damage

 Some weapon definitions in TPS support continuous damage bonuses - the longer you shoot, the more damage you deal.
 If the weapon definition does not support continuous damage, any bonuses do nothing.

-Continuous damage uses a hit counter - each time you hit an enemy, it grows a little, and after half a second idle it starts decaying.
+Continuous damage uses a hit counter - each time you hit an enemy, it grows a little, and after an idle period it starts decaying.
 The continuous damage attributes only affect this counter.

 It’s worth noting that the hit counter is not an integer value.
 Different guns can add vastly different amounts on hit due to different Continuous Damage Impulse bonuses.